-Custom dashboards are those that you create or install:
+Custom dashboards are those dashboards that you create or install:

 The Dashboards page of the Google Cloud Console provides a curated list of dashboards that you can preview and then install.

-If you have access to the JSON representation of a dashboard, for example, if it is stored in GitHub or on a local server, then you can install that dashboard by using the Cloud Console or the Cloud Monitoring API.
+When the JSON representation of a dashboard is stored in GitHub or on a local server, you can install that dashboard by using the Cloud Console or the Cloud Monitoring API.
 The GitHub

-monitoring-dashboard-samplesrepository contains dashboard definitions for a variety of Google Cloud services.
+monitoring-dashboard-samplesrepository contains dashboard definitions for various Google Cloud services.